marcosbr/predictive-geology-maps/README.md

 `python activate windows_set_bat.py`

-This will create a file named `gui_main.bat` that can be dragged to other folders and executed with a double click.
+This will create a file named `predictive_mapping.bat` that can be dragged to other folders and executed with a double click.
 The `.bat` file simply ensures the full paths are used when calling [gui_main.py](gui_main.py).

 # Filenames
 Currently the program is limited on filenaming structure.
 The target file should be a vector (e.g., shapefile) named `Litologia` with any extension (e.g., `Litologia.shp`).
 The rasters used for features should have the following substrings: